-- Tatcha Pore-Perfecting Duo (I use this for my cleanser and moisturizer when traveling)
+- Tatcha Dewy Cleanse & Hydrate Duo (I use this for my cleanser and moisturizer when traveling)

 What You Eat DOES Matter

 Doing food elimination diets for my autoimmune disease means that I’ve seen firsthand how my skin reacts to certain foods, dairy in particular.
-And while we are mostly dairy-free day-to-day—we long ago, started making our own almond, cashew and coconut milk—neither one of us is one to turn down sour cream or cheese, and if I’m at a fancy coffee shop, I’ll occasionally opt for real creamer as opposed to oat milk or cashew substitute.
+And while we don’t eat a ton of dairy, I never pass up cheese and occasionally opt for real creamer as opposed to my oat milk substitute from Califia.

-But if I’m consuming dairy or sugar on the regular, you better believe my skin reflects it.
+If I’m consuming dairy or sugar on the regular, you better believe my skin reflects it.
 I get large breakouts around my mouth and jawline, and it’s just not pretty.
 Again, I’m a big fan of these cheap, but totally efficient Nexcare acne patches to get ride of isolated breakouts quickly (note: this is the only beauty product I buy via Amazon as my local Walgreens doesn’t carry it—but yours might).
 You can’t beat $6 a box!
-Target also carries the CosRx brand ($5 for 18) that beauty bloggers swear by.
+Target also carries this Hero Cosmetics patch ($9 for 24) that beauty bloggers swear by.

 I’ve had professional dermaplaning three times, and little has given my skin quite the glow as removing all the peach fuzz and dead skin cells.
 I absolutely love the effect of dermaplaning, but the problem is that it only lasts about two weeks (at least for me), and it is not cheap.
 Instead, these days I do weekly at-home dermaplaning with a variety of tools: